warpstreamlabs/bento/CONTRIBUTING.md

 ### Plugins

-The core components within Benthos (inputs, processors, conditions and outputs) are all easily pluggable.
+The core components within Bento (inputs, processors, conditions and outputs) are all easily pluggable.
 If you are interested in adding new components please raise a ticket and we can discuss whether it's a good fit for the project.

-If not then it's still easy to build your own version of Benthos with custom components.
-For guidance take a look at [this example repo](https://github.com/benthosdev/benthos-plugin-example).
+If not then it's still easy to build your own version of Bento with custom components.
+For guidance take a look at [this example repo](https://github.com/warpstreamlabs/bento-plugin-example).